Maritime history of California: U.S. California naval activity

 Hearing rumors of possible Californio military action against the newly arrived settlers in California (this had already happened in 1840), some settlers decided to neutralize the small Californio garrison at Sonoma, California.
 On 15 June 1846, some thirty settlers, mostly former American citizens, staged a revolt and seized the small Californio garrison in Sonoma without firing a shot.
 Initially there was little resistance from anyone in California as they replaced the dysfunctional and ineffective Mexican California government—which already had 40 Presidents in the first 24 years of its existence.
 Most settlers and Californios were neutral or actively supported the revolt.
-John A. Sutter and his men and supplies at Sutter's Fort joined the revoltThey raised the "Bear Flag" of the California Republic over Sonoma.
+John A. Sutter and his men and supplies at Sutter's Fort joined the revolt.
+They raised the "Bear Flag" of the California Republic over Sonoma.
 The republic was in existence scarcely more than a week before the U.S. Army's John C. Frémont returned and took over on 23 June 1846 from William B. Ide the leader of the Bear Flag Revolt.
 The California state flag of today is based on this original Bear Flag and still contains the words "California Republic".